Thai Cashew Chicken is an easy week night dinner idea. The Thai Basil adds some amazing flavor.

 - Add in basil leaves and stir.
 Turn off heat.
 Basil only needs to cook for a very short time and it will continue to wilt when you remove it from the heat.

-- Don't overcook the basil or it loses its flavor.
+Don't overcook the basil or it loses its flavor.
+Serve over rice.

 Recipe adapted from Eating Tha iFood